 Look up abbreviations for courts, case law reporters, journals, and other legal documents using either the Appendices in the McGill Guide (Canadian Guide to Uniform Legal Citation; in print only) or the Cardiff Index to Legal Abbreviations.

-Legal encyclopedia can be helpful for getting a fairly current overview of the law in a certain area, as they provide a summary of the key issues and footnote the key cases and applicable laws.
-The two most commonly-used legal encyclopedia in Canada are the Canadian Encyclopedic Digest (available online in WestlawNext Canada) and Halsbury's Laws of Canada (available online in Quicklaw).
+Legal encyclopedia can be helpful for getting an overview of the law in certain areas, as they provide a summary of the key issues, and refer to the key cases and applicable laws.
+The two most commonly-used legal encyclopedia in Canada are the Canadian Encyclopedic Digest (available online in WestlawNext Canada) and Halsbury's Laws of Canada (available online in Lexis Advance Quicklaw).

 Even if your research goal is to ultimately find some cases on your topic, you should always start by researching books and journal articles written on your topic.
 Rather than searching for cases by keyword and being faced with a results list of hundreds of cases, first finding a couple of good articles or parts of a book that discuss your topic will be far more helpful than searching directly for case law, because those books and articles will then cite (ie, give you the reference for) any key cases and relevant laws.
 And remember, you don't have to read the whole book!
 Usually a chapter or two is all you need.

-Once you have your results, click on "Book/eBook" on the left-hand side of the screen in order to view just the books, or click on "Journal Article" as well as "Scholarly & Peer-Review" to see just academic journal articles.
+Search using keywords.
+Once you have your results, click on "Books" on the left-hand side of the screen in order to view just the books and e-books, or click on "Journal Article" as well as "Scholarly & Peer-Review" to see just academic journal articles.
 To search just articles and e-books, also select "Available Online".
 If you still have a very large results list, you can also use some of the following to further limit your results:

-- Publication Date = Only choose this if your prof has given specific instructions about how recent your resources should be, or if you know the area of law you are researching drastically changed at a certain point in time.
+- Publication Date = Only choose this if you have been given specific instructions about how recent your resources should be, or if you know that the area of law you are researching has drastically changed at a certain point in time.
 For example, the laws around immigration and how to claim refugee status changed substantially in about 2002, so you would only want pre-2002 resources if you were trying to compare the new system to the old.